Basil. It’s my favourite. I love the smell, the flavour it gives & how incredibly easy it is to grow and store.

 Each year I grow anywhere from 6-9 plants in my garden.
 They usually take up their own section, but this year, I’ve also planted some amongst my tomato plants.

 The key to growing basil is to make sure it’s planted in a bright sunny space & to keep your soil moist (<-- you guys, that word, I hate it!
 But it's really the only way to describe it!).
 Also, don't be afraid to harvest your basil plants often!
 If you keep trimming them down, they will continue to grow, yielding an impressive amount of leaves.
-I plant Genovese Basil, because it's the bomb for sauces and pesto's.
+I plant Genovese Basil, because it's the bomb for sauces and pestos.
 Although one year I was planting my basil, I had such a nightmare with constant pests nibbling on them!
-I tried some home methods to get rid of them, however, it got so bad in the end that I had to call in professionals (like those at https://www.lawncare.net/service-areas/new-york/) to come and deal with the pest problem instead, as they were effecting my lawn too.
+I tried some home methods to get rid of them, however, it got so bad in the end that I had to call in professionals (like those at https://www.lawncare.net/service-areas/new-york/) to come and deal with the pest problem instead, as they were having an impact on my lawn too.
 After this, I kept them coming round each year to maintain the garden to ensure it didn’t happen again, and luckily, it hasn’t!

-Throughout the summer, I’ll pick leaves to use in various dishes, but I don’t start harvesting it until I see that my stalks are starting to flower.
+Anyway, as for growing basil, throughout the summer, I’ll pick leaves to use in various dishes, but I don’t start harvesting it until I see that my stalks are starting to flower.
 Once they start to flower, I either pinch them off, or else I’ll take my garden shears and cut the stalk down a few inches.

 The picture above shows what the stalk looks like when it’s getting ready to flower.
 Those little buds between the leaves will flower a pretty white flower.
 You don’t want that to happen.
 Your plants will just end up going to seed.
 Don’t worry that your plants look half their size once you’re done cutting, I promise that within a couple weeks time, they will be yielding even more basil than you cut off.
 In the past two weeks, I’ve harvested 2 more batches equal to that in these photo’s!
 In the picture below, you can see where more leaves are already starting to grow out!